 The adverts have started on television, the songs are being piped into the high street shops and the supermarkets shelves are stuffed with chocolates, crackers and all sorts of festive goodies.
 It’s just no use, we can’t ignore it any longer, Christmas is on its way.
-According to Amazon, this year's Cyber Monday - the biggest day for online shopping in the UK - is going to be the 3rd December 2012.
-So, when it comes to optimising your site for the influx of gift shoppers, you need to be prepared.
+Black Friday and Cyber Monday, the two busiest days in the retail calendar, are drawing near so when it comes to optimising your site for the influx of gift shoppers, you need to be prepared.

 It’s beginning to look a lot like Christmas